 Sir Clive Phillipps-Wolley (1853 - 1918) was born Edward Clive Oldnall Long Phillips in England.
 He was a writer of novels as well as non-fiction, big game hunter and non-practising lawyer who settled in British Columbia in 1884.
 Phillipps-Wolley's reputation as a big game hunter earned him the editorship of the 1894 Badminton Library volumes, 'Big Game Shooting', for which he was credited as author and for which he earned praise from American president Theodore Roosevelt.

 Please note, this page contains affiliate links, which means Shakari Connection receives a commission if you make a purchase using these links.

-Savage Svanetia by Clive Phillipps-Wolley (1883).
+Savage Svânetia by Clive Phillipps-Wolley (1883).
 2 Volumes.
+Details the author's journey through the Caucasus from the Black Sea to Baku in 1881.
 The title refers to a region of the Caucasus and called "savage" on account of the propensity of the locals to murder anybody they took a dislike to.
-This casual attitude to life accounts for it being one of the least known parts of the Caucasus, although of great interest to the great powers being on the direct road from Russia to the Indian frontier.
+This casual attitude to life accounts for it being one of the least known parts of the Caucasus, although of great interest to the great powers, being on the direct road from Russia to the Indian frontier.
 The English were particularly concerned about the railway from Poti to Baku.
 Free eBook Vol I Free eBook Vol II

 Sport In The Crimea And Caucasus by Clive Phillipps-Wolley (1881).
 The author, the British vice-consul at Ketch on the Black Sea, enjoyed considerable sport on the Crimean peninsula and in the Caucasus Mountains - bird, boar, bear and antelope.
 Considerable details on the terrain and peoples.
 Free eBook